fortrabbit/help/docs/install-statamic-3.md

 Some fortrabbit App plans have [backups enabled](/backups-uni).
 You can also spin your own solution.
 With Git you can already easily rollback changes.

-### Updating Statamatic
+### Updating Statamic

 We recommend to update your local development environment first.
 On your local computer issue `composer update` in Terminal on root level of the project folder to trigger the update.
 When you have confirmed that everything works, `git push` to bring the latest updates to your fortrabbit App.

 ### Sending mails

 fortrabbit does not support `sendmail`, so sending mails out of the box might not work.
-Statamatic provides config for transactional mail providers, or you can use a plugin to send e-mail over your own SMTP account.
+Statamic provides config for transactional mail providers, or you can use a plugin to send e-mail over your own SMTP account.

 ### Getting a license

-Remember that Statamatic is not a free software.
+Remember that Statamic is not a free software.
 Get a license, support the authors!